Islam and violence: Sexual crimes

 Zina is an Islamic law, both in the four schools of Sunni fiqh (Islamic jurisprudence) and the two schools of Shi'a fiqh, concerning unlawful sexual relations between Muslims who are not married to one another through a Nikah.
-It includes extramarital sex and premarital sex, such as adultery (consensual sexual relations outside marriage), fornication (consensual sexual intercourse between two unmarried persons), illegal sex by a slave girl, and homosexuality (consensual sexual relations between same-sex partners).
+It includes extramarital sex and premarital sex, such as adultery (consensual sexual relations outside marriage), fornication (consensual sexual intercourse between two unmarried persons), illegal sex by a slave girl, and in some interpretations sodomy (anal intercourse between male same-sex partners).
 Traditionally, a married or unmarried Muslim male could have sex outside marriage with a non-Muslim slave girl, with or without her consent, and such sex was not considered zina.

-According to Quran 24:4, the proof that adultery has occurred requires four eyewitnesses to the act, which must have been committed by a man and a woman not validly married to one another, and the act must have been wilfully committed by consenting adults.
+According to Quran 24:4, the proof that adultery has occurred requires four eyewitnesses to the act, which must have been committed by a man and a woman not validly married to one another, and consenting adults must have wilfully committed the act.
 Proof can also be determined by a confession.
-But this confession must be voluntary, and based on legal counsel; it must be repeated on four separate occasions, and made by a person who is sane.
+But this confession must be voluntary and based on legal counsel; it must be repeated on four separate occasions and made by a person who is sane.
 Otherwise, the accuser is then accorded a sentence for defamation (which means flogging or a prison sentence), and his or her testimony is excluded in all future court cases.
 There is disagreement between Islamic scholars on whether female eyewitnesses are acceptable witnesses in cases of zina (for other crimes, sharia considers two female witnesses equal the witness of one male).

 Zina is a Hudud crime, stated in multiple sahih hadiths to deserve the stoning (Rajm) punishment.
 In others stoning is prescribed as punishment for illegal sex between man and woman, In some sunnah, the method of stoning, by first digging a pit and partly burying the person's lower half in it, is described.
 Based on these hadiths, in some Muslim countries, married adulterers are sentenced to death, while consensual sex between unmarried people is sentenced with flogging a 100 times.
-Adultery can be punished by up to one hundred lashes, though this is not binding in nature and the final decision will always be in the hands of a judge appointed by the state or community.
-However, no mention of stoning or capital punishment for adultery is found in the Quran and only mentioning lashing as punishment for adultery.
+Adultery can be punished by up to one hundred lashes, though this is not binding in nature, and the final decision will always be in the hands of a judge appointed by the state or community.
+However, no mention of stoning or capital punishment for adultery is found in the Quran and only mentions lashing as punishment for adultery.
 Nevertheless, most scholars maintain that there is sufficient evidence from hadiths to derive a ruling.